anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ## Standings and Postseason

 ### Website
-The President shall maintain a league website that includes all official scores and league standings.
+The Commissioner shall maintain a league website that includes all official scores and league standings.
 Additional pertinent information will be provided.

 ### League Standings
 The League shall use a point system to determine the standings.
 A team is awarded: